Bryan Harsin: Auburn

 Harsin was hired on December 22, 2020, as the 27th head coach of the Auburn Tigers, taking over after the termination of Gus Malzahn.
 His salary was $5.25 million.
 In his inaugural season with the Tigers, Harsin went 6–7, the team's worst record since 2012.
-Following the season, Harsin fired offensive coordinator Mike Bobo and hired former Seattle Seahawks quarterback coach, Austin Davis, to replace Bobo before losing Davis just six weeks later due to personal reasons.
+Despite the losing record, the season saw ranked victories over Arkansas and Ole Miss to go along with a narrow 24–22 4OT loss to #3 Alabama.
+Following the season, Harsin fired offensive coordinator Mike Bobo and hired former Seattle Seahawks quarterback coach, Austin Davis, to replace Bobo before losing Davis just six weeks later for personal reasons.
 Harsin also lost defensive coordinator Derek Mason to Oklahoma State where Mason took the same role for less money.
-In addition to the coordinatoring changeovers, twenty players left the program including starting quarterback Bo Nix.
+In addition to the coordinatoring changeovers, 31 players left the program including starting quarterback Bo Nix who described his time under Harsin as "miserable".

 Following the loss of players and coaches, as well as rumors that began circulating in February 2022, Auburn began to collect information to understand any issues surrounding the football program.
 Harsin told ESPN that "I'm not planning on going anywhere".
-Multiple players, current and former, came out in support of and in opposition to Harsin.
+Multiple players, current and former, came out in opposition to Harsin with one former player stating that Harsin "treated us like dogs".
+Amid the investigation, Auburn instituted a new policy that employees of the university could be fired "for not cooperating with an investigation or review", without stating whether or not Harsin or other members of the football coaching staff were or were not participating in the investigation.

 In the end, Auburn decided to retain Harsin as head coach.
 Harsin would later, in July 2022, describe the situation this way: "There was an inquiry.
 It was uncomfortable.
 It was unfounded.
 It presented an opportunity for people to personally attack me, my family and also our program.
 And it didn't work."
+Harsin's recruiting also came under significant criticism during his tenure at Auburn, signing the worst two recruiting classes in program history by a wide margin, with the coaches of many of the top high school programs in Alabama stating that they had never met Harsin and that he was "absent on the recruiting trail".

-Harsin was fired as Auburn's head coach on Monday, October 31, 2022, following a 3-5 start to the season.
-He finished with a 9-12 record and recorded the lowest win percentage by an Auburn head coach since Earl Brown (1948-1950).
+Harsin was fired as Auburn's head coach on October 31, 2022 following a 3–5 start to the season.
+He finished with a 9–12 record and recorded the lowest winning percentage for a non-interim head coach at Auburn since Earl Brown (1948–1950).

+Cal

+In December 2024, Harsin was named offensive coordinator at California.